- This post may contain affiliate links. Read our disclosure.

 Many of the most impressive ancient landmarks date back to Ancient Greece, which was the birthplace of democracy, the cradle of Western civilisation and one of the oldest languages in the world.
 Home to philosophers, Socrates, Plato and Aristotle, artists and scientists, Greece, is a Mediterranean country rich in history, culture and natural beauty.

-Double-decker buses, Buckingham Palace and London Bridge, London landmarks are straight of a Monopoly board.
-With so many landmarks and monuments to see, it can be exciting and overwhelming.
+Double-decker buses, Buckingham Palace and London Bridge, these famous landmarks are straight of a Monopoly board.
+With so many popular landmarks and famous monuments to see, it can be exciting and overwhelming.
 England’s dynamic capital is jam-packed with historical and modern-day attractions, from churches and cathedrals to castles and mansions to theatres, museums, quirky streets and markets.

 London is such a big city with so many distractions, there are enough famous world landmarks here alone to keep you busy for weeks.